dataiku/dataiku-contrib/sentiment-analysis/README.md

 **How to use the recipe**
 Using the recipe is very straightforward.
 Just plug in your dataset, select the column containing the texts you are interested in scoring and run the recipe!

-(*optional*) You can tick the “Output confidence scores” box to output the model's confidence for each prediction.
+[Option] You can tick the “Output confidence scores” box to output the model's confidence for each prediction.

+[Option] You can un-tick the “Predict polarity” box to produce sentiment scores that vary from 1 (highly negative) to 5 (highly positive).

 ### References